-Production of Assinica and hybrid trout were Generally both strains achieved maximum comparable. production in the first year after which it decreased.
-For the most productive water annual production of Assinica and trout varied from 22.83 and 19.72 kg/ha, hybrid respectively, in the first year to 7.72 and 7.95 kg/ha in the fifth year.
-Similarly, for the least productive water annual production of Assinica and hybrid trout ranged between 11.27 and 8.07 kg/ha, respectively, in the first year and 1.75 and 0.72 kg/ha in the fifth year.
+Production of Assinica and hybrid trout comparable.
+Generally both strains achieved maximum production in the first year after which it decreased. the most productive water annual production of Assinica varied from 22.83 hybrid trout and 19.72 respectively, in the first year to 7.72 and 7.95 kg/ha the fifth year.
+Similarly, for the least productive water annual production of Assinica and hybrid trout between 11.27 and 8.07 kg/ha, respectively, in the first year and 1.75 and 0.72 kg/ha in the fifth year.